 During this time, Bob also started working with a naturopathic clinic in Ann Arbor, MI to explore more holistic approaches.
 Bob also did extensive research on the internet and at libraries and came to believe that his cancer, which was present on his peritoneal wall (i.e., not just in his colon), would be better treated with a peritoneal cancer protocol, rather than with a colon cancer protocol.
 Bob’s research convinced him that traditional, intravenous chemotherapies may not work as well on peritoneal cancers, because there is not enough blood flow to the peritoneum.

 Bob started to lose faith in his oncology team and specifically their decision to treat his cancer like colon cancer rather than peritoneal cancer.
 Through his tireless research, Bob learned of a doctor in Maryland named Dr. Paul Sugarbaker who had established a new protocol in the 1980s called, appropriately, the “Sugarbaker Method.”
 Rather than treating peritoneal cancer systemically with intravenous chemotherapy, as doctors had been doing for years, Dr. Sugarbaker developed a new protocol that perfuses hot chemotherapy directly into the peritoneum.
 This method is now known as HIPEC (hyperthermic intraperitoneal chemotherapy2).
 As soon as he read about it, Bob felt a strong, intuitive knowing that this HIPEC procedure was the right next step in his healing journey, so he took matters into his own hands and scheduled the procedure on his own.

-EDITOR’S NOTE: Bob Granata is thriving as of February 2022.
+EDITOR’S NOTE: As of February 2022, Bob Granata is thriving.
 You can read Bob’s full healing story in Dr. Kelly A. Turner’s newest book, Radical Hope.
-You may also keep up with the latest from Bob on his profile page.

 Finally, feel free to leave a comment below!